Private sector participation in Nazi crimes: Nazi human experimentation

 IG Farben, arranged for Nazi human experimentation to be carried out on unwilling prisoners at Buchenwald, Auschwitz, and Mauthausen.
 During these experiments, prisoners were deliberately infected with typhus to see whether a drug would be effective.
 In both treatment and control groups, 50 percent died.

 Mass murders

 The genocide of Jews and others was facilitated by technologies sold by German companies.
 Degesch, a subsidiary of IG Farben and Degussa, produced Zyklon B gas, marketed by Tesch & Stabenow.
-Although it was mostly used for the killing of lice and other pests, about 3 percent of the gas was used for mass killing of prisoners at Auschwitz-Birkenau and other Nazi concentration camps.
-The directors of the companies were well aware that the gas was used for mass murder of humans.
+Although it was mostly used for the killing of lice and other pests, about 3 percent of the gas was used for the mass killing of prisoners at Auschwitz-Birkenau and other Nazi concentration camps.
+The directors of the companies were well aware that the gas was used for the mass murder of humans.
 Topf and Sons built the crematoria of Auschwitz-Birkenau and other concentration camps, and also built ventilation systems for the gas chambers so that prisoners could be murdered more efficiently.

 Nederlandse Spoorwegen, the Dutch railway company, was paid the equivalent of 3 million euros (2019) for transporting more than 100,000 Jews from the Netherlands to concentration and extermination camps.